• Skip to Content

 International Affairs Foreign Language Requirement

-Complete coursework in a language through at least intermediate-level two.
+Complete coursework in a language through at least intermediate-level two (course number 2101 or higher).
 Note: Completing this requirement satisfies the language requirement for the BA degree.

 Economics Requirements